epfl-ada/ada-2024-project-thelordsofdata/index.md

 Because our foreign gross represented the result we wanted to analyse, we needed to find more potentially influencing factors.
 We did so by web scraping from The Numbers for domestic/foreign gross, Rotten Tomatoes for reviews/plot summary, Wikipedia for country/language, and Box Office Mojo for domestic/foreign gross/ratings.

-{% include year_plot.html %}

-The foreign percentage steadily goes up until 2015.
-Then it starts going down.
-We need it to keep going up

 # Influencing Factors